BugFix7077/BugFix7077/README.md

 - 🌈 Enterprise-class UI designed for web applications.
 - 📦 A set of high-quality React components out of the box.
 - 🛡 Written in TypeScript with predictable static types.
-- ⚙️ Whole package of design resources and development tools.
 - 🌍 Internationalization support for dozens of languages.
-- 🎨 Powerful theme customization based on CSS-in-JS.
 - 🎯 Analyze your requirements in-depth and build tailored, optimized solutions.
 - 🎯 Well-structured code to keep your application fast and reliable.
 - 🎯 Thorough testing to eliminate issues before deployment.